Why a Signature is Required on the Back of Your Credit Card

-Any time you get a new credit card the first thing you’re supposed to do after activating it is sign the back.
+Any time you get a new credit card the first thing you're supposed to do after activating it is sign the back of your card.
 Your signature is designed to be a protection against fraud, but do you remember when a retailer actually checked it to make sure it matched the back of your card?
-With more card issuers switching to EMV chip technology, I decided to investigate whether a signature plays an important role in the check-out process, and what that means for you.
-I went to four different big-name retailers to conduct my test.

 Why a signature is required

 When you sign the back of your card, you're signifying that you're the owner.
 The idea is that if someone were to steal the card, they wouldn't be able to duplicate your signature exactly.
 This concept dates back to the pre-POS terminal days when stores actually made an imprint of your card and you had to sign a paper receipt.

 Aside from being a built-in security measure, your credit card signature is included as a condition of your account terms and conditions.
 MasterCard, for instance, dictates that a transaction can't be processed unless the card is signed.
 Writing "See I.D." in the signature box doesn't allow you to sidestep the rule.
 Visa requires merchants to ask customers to sign the card anyway and provide ID before allowing a purchase to go through.

 Some money experts believe the signature is an antiquated finance measure that once had a purpose, but in today's world, doesn't have as much purpose as it once did.

 Putting the signature requirement to the test (my trip to four retail stores)

 Having those policies in place protects the card issuer and it's meant to protect customers as well but they don't do much good if merchants aren't following through.
 I spent some time visiting a few places locally to see how stringent their policies were about checking signatures and ID when I paid with a credit card.